NileshPayghan/Analysis-Of-Parse-Files/README.md

 # Analysis-Of-Files
-This class is used to make analysis of xml, dita, ditamap etc. files which are parsed like XML files.
+This class is used to make analysis of xml, dita and ditamap etc. files.
+This module is worked on parsing files like xml.

 Author: Nilesh Payghan
 contact: nileshpayghan7@gmail.com
 Linkdin: www.linkedin.com/in/nileshpayghan7